observablehq/framework/docs/getting-started.md

 <pre data-copy>cd hello-framework</pre>

 Framework’s local development server lets you preview your site in the browser as you make rapid changes.
-The preview server generates pages on-the-fly: as you edit files in your editor, changes are instantly streamed to your browser.
+The preview server generates pages on the fly: as you edit files in your editor, changes are instantly streamed to your browser.

 To start the preview server using npm: